-It is important to respect the patient and family's need for closure, grief and bereavement, and preparation.
+It is important to respect the patient's and family's need for preparation, closure, grief and bereavement.

-Kennedy, 2014; Solloway, 2005; Taylor, 2017, Ellershaw, 2003
+Taylor, 2017 (Observational Study); Kennedy, 2014 (Review); Solloway, 2005 (Observational Study); Ellershaw, 2003 (Report)

 Diagnosing dying is complex and at times, uncertain.
 The clinical indicators of dying can be variable between patients and in progression rate.
 There are, however, benefits to both patients and families to acknowledging the dying phase.
 Avoiding provision of difficult and painful medical treatments to dying patients results in a higher likelihood of a peaceful death.
 Agreement between care team members that the patient is dying and communicating this to the patient and family fosters trust and improves satisfaction.
 Preparing and supporting the family and loved ones has also been shown to be a strong influence on how they cope with and adapt to bereavement.
 (Kennedy 2014; Ellershaw, 2003)